 If you’re looking for a chill place for an easy pizza or pasta on a Sunday night, head to Limoncello at Robertson Quay.
 The interior here is warm and homey, while the terrace offers al fresco seating next to the water.
 The menu may be a tad pricey, but they have got solid stone-baked wood-fired pizzas in a great setting.

-95 Robertson Quay, #01-19/20 / +65 6634 5117 / Italian Cuisine
+Visit Limoncello's website, 95 Robertson Quay, #01-19/20, p. +65 6634 5117

 If Persian food is your thing, here's your spot.
 Especially since there is a lack of this delicious cuisine in Singapore.
-Indulge in their delcious platters and kebabs cooked with fragrant Iranian spices and sit outdoors by the river.
+Indulge in their delicious platters and kebabs cooked with fragrant Iranian spices and sit outdoors by the river.
 You'll have a super chilled evening.

-The Pier at Roberston, #01 - 13, 80 Mohamed Sultan Road / +65 6836 1270 / Persian Cuisine
+Shabestan, The Pier at Roberston, #01 - 13, 80 Mohamed Sultan Road, +65 6836 1270

 A combination sake bar and yakitori joint, Shirokane Tori-Tama garners rave reviews for their delicious chicken skewers that include the usual morsels of chicken breast, thigh, and minced chicken balls, chicken liver and more.
 Besides chicken yakitori, they also offer grilled pork belly, leeks, shitake mushrooms, and ox tongue, as well as primo hot and chilled sake.

-11 Unity Street, #01-02 Robertson Walk
+11 Unity Street, #01-02 Robertson Walk, +65 6836 5680

 If you got a craving for great quality beef and Japanese cuisine, get yourself down to Yakiniku Yazawa where you can sample delicious Kuroge Wagyu beef grilled just the way you like it because you actually cook it yourself.
 Of course, the staff will suggest cooking times for the meats so it turns out just right.
 Chicken, pork and vegetarian options are also available.